martinthomson/no-expiry/draft-thomson-gendispatch-no-expiry.md

 --- abstract

-The long-standing insistence that Internet-Drafts carry expiration dates is a concept that is no longer necessary.
+The long-standing policy of requiring that Internet-Drafts bear an expiration date is no longer necessary.
 This document removes requirements for expiration for Internet-Drafts from RFC 2026/BCP 9 and RFC 2418/BCP 25.

 --- middle